luise-strietzel/slurk-bots/dito/sample data/README.md

 This folder contains the logs obtained from collecting sample data with friends and family.
+The dialogues are displayed in the file 'Images_and_Dialogues_Collected.html' (you probably need to download it open it in the browser).
+The 'evaluate sample data.ipynb' contains the code used for the evaluation of the sample dialogues.